-The Festival is held in the 1699 Great Friends Meeting House, converted into an intimate theatre space.
-The Festival’s 5 shows feature mixed bills of IMC and guest artists.
+The Festival features mixed bills of IMC and guest artists.
 Dancers take class together; directors teach master classes; a commissioned choreographer creates a piece for all Festival dancers.
 Each night, a Festival choreographer opens the program with an Etude, a work that has been created that day on dancers who elect to participate.
 Besides the Etudes, at least a dozen new works have been created, as companies take advantage of the focused time together, away from the distractions of other jobs and obligations.
 Audiences are invited to talk backs after each show, they post their impressions on our “Post-It Wall” in the lobby, they have opportunities to connect with the artists.
 Artistic Director Miki Ohlsen invites diverse companies doing excellent work from around the country, using a network of “great friends” — previous residency partners, choreographers and presenters.
-Since 2010, we have presented 28 companies from New York, Texas, Connecticut, Massachusetts, Rhode Island, Missouri, Virginia and California.
+Since 2010, we have presented 28 companies from New York, Texas, Connecticut, Massachusetts, Rhode Island, Missouri, Virginia, California and Almaty, Kazakhstan.

 The Touring Project has generated capacity audiences and critical attention.
 Ballet Examiner said at our launch in NYC “a group of motivated dancers, choreographers and arts administrators has the unique opportunity to expand their audiences and hone their creative abilities.
 This is an example to small dance companies all over the world.
 Working together will make dance stronger and more accessible.”
 In 2016, NPR said, “Island Moving’s idea to trade locations with other companies is such a good thing.
 It allows a small but efficient troupe to not only travel the nation but brings dancers, choreographers and administrators together in what can sometimes be a kind of singular business.
 And it means Island Moving will be, ahh, moving once again to other venues, new audiences.”